Contact us

 Can Addiction Relapse Occur After Treatment?

-Factors such as triggers, stress, social influences, and underlying psychological issues can contribute to relapse.
-However, relapse prevention strategies, ongoing support, and maintenance of a healthy lifestyle can help minimize the risk.
+Factors such as triggers, stress, social influences, and underlying psychological issues contribute to relapse.
+Relapse prevention strategies, ongoing support, and maintenance of a healthy lifestyle help minimize the risk of relapse.

 Share This Post